jidongxiao/CSCI1200-DataStructures/labs/list_iterators_new/README.md

 **Note**: this reverse function takes a pointer as its argument, but we are passing this pointer by reference, because we want to modify this pointer.
 To understand the concept of passing a pointer by reference, you are recommended to read and run this [example program](reference_to_a_pointer.cpp).

-**To complete this checkpoint**, show a TA or mentor your diagram and your debugged function(s) to reverse a homemade singly-linked list.
+**To complete this checkpoint**, show a TA or mentor your diagram and your debugged function(s) to reverse a homemade singly-linked list.-->